Tombstone, Arizona

 Tombstone, Arizona is certainly one of the most famous, and infamous, mining towns in the West.
 When Ed Schieffelin, a scout for the U.S. Army, left Camp Huachuca to prospect in 1877, he was told that the discovery of his tombstone was more likely than precious metals.
 Schieffelin did find silver however, and he named his first claim the Tombstone.

 More prospectors entered the area, additional claims were filed, and in 1878 around 100 people occupied the settlement of Watervale.
 Schieffelin and two partners formed the Tombstone Mining and Milling Company, and built a stamp mill near the San Pedro River.
-With the district growing, a new town was laid out and in March of 1879 the settlement took the name Tombstone, after Schieffelin’s original claim.
+With the district growing, a new townsite was laid out, and in March 1879 the settlement was named Tombstone after Ed Schieffelin’s original mining claim.

 Tombstone Arizona